It's not a "one-size fits all" kind of thing.

-I have always been attracted to men and women.
+I have always been attracted to both men and women.
 When I was a teenager, I found it confusing at first as my other friends gravitated to one or the other.
 One of my first relationships was with a boy who came out as gay during our relationship.
 David and I spent lots of time talking, helping me to define my attractions more clearly.

 I was always most attracted to the energy of a person.
 If the connection was right, gender and physical presentation became much less relevant.
 This remains true today.
 When I enjoy someone and connect well with them, I usually am attracted to them.
 I quickly learned that to many people this was unacceptable.
-People wanted me to ‘choose a side’.
+People wanted me to choose a side.

 I stopped using the term bisexual some years ago.
-I became tired of watching the eyes of straight men light up as they fantasised about threesomes or watching me with my girlfriends.
+I became tired of watching the eyes of straight men light up as they fantasized about threesomes or watching me with my girlfriends.
 I was tired of listening to women who identified as lesbian tell me that I just had not met the right woman and then proceed to try to convince me that the right one had just come along.

 Even people who identify as strictly homosexual can find themselves in a situation in which they are aroused by heterosexual images or by a heterosexual experience.
 I have been to gay male clubs where lesbian women were watching gay male pornography and clearly expressing arousal.
 I have been in situations with gay men who happily brought a woman into a sexual experience.

 Then there are the people who identify as homoflexible.
-These people are almost always sexually attracted to people of their own sex but there are certain situations in which they might be attracted to those of another sex/gender and certain types of activities they might be willing to engage in when this happens.
+These people are almost always sexually attracted to people of their own sex, but there are certain situations in which they might be attracted to those of another sex/gender and there are certain types of activities they might be willing to engage in when this happens.
 For example, the gay male couple I mentioned above were occasionally interested in having a woman join them for a threesome.

 There are those whose gender orientation is fluid as well and this interacts with sexual orientation.
 Fluid gender orientation means that the person does not identify as strictly one gender all of the time.
 He may identify as male some of the time, female some of the time, feel like a mix of the two some of the time or identify as being without a gender.